containernetworking/cni/SPEC.md

 - Execute that plugin with the same environment and configuration that it received.
 - Ensure that the delegated plugin's stderr is output to the calling plugin's stderr.

-If a plugin is executed with `CNI_COMMAND=CHECK` or `DEL`, it must also execute any delegated plugins.
+If a plugin is executed with `CNI_COMMAND=CHECK`, `DEL`, or `GC`, it must also execute any delegated plugins.
 If any of the delegated plugins return error, error should be returned by the upper plugin.

 If, on `ADD`, a delegated plugin fails, the "upper" plugin should execute again with `DEL` before returning failure.

 ## Section 5: Result Types

-Plugins can return one of three result types:

-- _Success_ (or _Abbreviated Success_)
-- _Error_
-- _Version_
+For certain operations, plugins must output result information.
+The output should be serialized as JSON on standard out.

-### Success
+### ADD Success

-Plugins provided a `prevResult` key as part of their request configuration must output it as their result, with any possible modifications made by that plugin included.
-If a plugin makes no changes that would be reflected in the _Success result_ type, then it must output a result equivalent to the provided `prevResult`.

 Plugins must output a JSON object with the following keys upon a successful `ADD` operation: